newrelic/docs-website/src/content/whats-new/2021/03/Heroku-cloud-integration-log-management-0316.md

     `$ heroku drains -a YOUR_APP_NAME --json`

-4. Copy the value from the "token" attribute returned by the command above:
+4. Copy the value from the `token` attribute returned by the command above:

 ```
   {